kbase/navigator/README.md

 These environment variables can be set:

 - `URL_PREFIX` - path prefix for all links and asset urls (css, js, images) that get generated in the app.
 Used when behind an nginx proxy.
-- `KBASE_ENDPOINT` - prefix to all KBase service endpoints - usually something like `https://kbase.us/services` for production.
+- `KBASE_SERVICE_HOST` - prefix to all KBase service endpoints - usually something like `https://kbase.us` for production.
 - `KBASE_ROOT` - prefix to all UI asset URLs - `https://narrative.kbase.us` in production.